doguilmak/Classify-Trees-from-Satellite-Imagery/README.md

 On below, there are informations about the notebooks created respectively.

- -  In this section, studies on the visualization of the data set and the batch were made.
-Notebook: [1_0_data_preparation.ipynb](https://github.com/doguilmak/Classify-Trees-in-Satellite-Imagery/blob/main/1_0_data_preparation.ipynb)
+ -  In this section, studies on the visualization of the data set and the batch were made. <br> Notebook: [1_0_data_preparation.ipynb](https://github.com/doguilmak/Classify-Trees-in-Satellite-Imagery/blob/main/1_0_data_preparation.ipynb)
  - In this section, we build *ResNet-15* model for classification.
 Notebook: [2_0_pretrained_models_resnet50.ipynb](https://github.com/doguilmak/Classify-Trees-in-Satellite-Imagery/blob/main/2_0_pretrained_models_resnet50.ipynb) - Model has 98% accuracy.
  - In this section, we build *VGG16* model for classification.
 Notebook: [3_0_comparing_models_vgg16.ipynb](https://github.com/doguilmak/Classify-Trees-in-Satellite-Imagery/blob/main/3_0_comparing_models_vgg16.ipynb) - Model has 50% accuracy.